Michael Kannengieser's Substack Page

 That's for Life

 I was curious to see a message from Denise, but not shocked.
-I did give her the address, not one that I use for personal e-mails, but a Yahoo! e-mail address I give to people I am “iffy” about.
+I gave her the address, not one that I use for personal e-mails, but an e-mail address I give to people I am iffy about.
 The subject line caught my attention, though.

 Urgent!
 Please read!

 Stephen closed his shop up a few months earlier.
 Business in the shipping and receiving world was bad, especially since he had to compete with FedEx and UPS.
-Cutting his losses, he decided to sell collectibles on EBay and enjoy his well deserved pension from the NYPD.
+Cutting his losses, he sold collectibles on eBay and enjoyed his well-deserved pension from the NYPD.
 Denise started a new business with her husband and by then I got a job with my current employer at the college.
 With that said, I had no real reason to have any contact with Denise unless Stephen was involved.

 I opened the e-mail.